Comfort Zone

 When we leave the comfort zone, we’re no longer in a familiar and controllable situation.
 The brain hasn’t created the pathways it needs to know how to react – and we may feel anxiety and fear.
 Yet learning to leave your comfort zone is essential.

-Why leave the comfort zone?
+Why leave the Comfort Zone?

 Living life in your comfort zone has obvious benefits: low stress reduced anxiety, and general feelings of well-being.
 But it can also make you feel like you’re in a holding pattern.
 That’s because uncertainty and growth are also human needs.
 It’s a paradox: Too much certainty, and we won’t fulfill our need for growth and new experiences.
 But too much uncertainty can lead to anxiety and lack of productivity.